ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The condition of pool toggle status.

 `--include-future-pools`
-:   Whether or not include the future pools.
+:   Whether to include the future pools.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.